 Should Climbers Wait to Get Thirsty?

 The thing about getting thirsty is that it shows us that the body has already lost a lot of water.
 In other words, your body might need water even if you don’t feel thirsty yet.
-So, the best thing you can do is not to wait for getting thirsty.
+So, the best thing you can do is not to wait to get thirsty.
 Instead, you should drink water in short intervals.
 A mistake that some climbers make when mountaineering in winter is that they don’t drink enough water.
-The idea behind it is that they don’t sweat because it’s cold and therefore don’t need water which is a wrong idea.
+The idea behind it is that they don’t sweat because it’s cold and therefore don’t need water, which is wrong.
 Remember that if the water loss is equal to 3% of our weight, it can cause impairments in attention and recognition.
 When the loss gets equal to 10% of our weight, it can be a severe threat to our health.
 If the water deprivation continues, it can even cause death.

 Drinking from The Springs and The Snow

-Having mountain snow is not recommended because it lacks minerals and can cause diarrhea and excessive kidney activity.
-In case of an emergency, boil the snow first and then add salt, sugar, or fruit extract to it.
-By having soup at night, you can compensate for the salt your body has lost.
+Eating mountain snow is not recommended because it lacks minerals and can cause diarrhea and excessive kidney activity.
+In case of an emergency, boil the snow first and then add salt, sugar, or fruit extracts to it.
+Additionally, by consuming soup at night, it is possible to compensate for the salt your body has lost.
 Also, not all the springs on the mountaineering routes are trustworthy.
 Some of them might be polluted without any sign.
 Therefore, you can drink from it by boiling it or using water purifying tablets.
-On a climbing Damavand tour, your guide can tell you about the safety of drinking from the springs on your way.
+On an Iran tour, your guide can tell you about the safety of drinking from the springs on your way.